SNAP at Farmers’ Markets

 - Fresh Exchange offers a dollar-for-dollar match for up to $5 of SNAP benefits spent at farmers’ markets in Portland, Oregon.

-- Evanston, Illinois offers 50 cents of credit for every $1 of SNAP benefits spent at downtown farmers’ markets.
+- Evanston, Illinois offers a dollar-for-dollar match up to $50 for SNAP benefits spent at downtown farmers’ markets.